Minbar: Etymology

-The word is a derivative of the Arabic root ن ب ر n-b-r ("to raise, elevate"); the Arabic plural is manābir (مَنابِر).
+The word is a derivative of the Arabic root نبر n-b-r ("to raise, elevate"); the Arabic plural is manābir (مَنابِر).

 Function and form

+Abbasid Qadi delivers Khutbah in Mosque on the Minbar.

 The minbar is symbolically the seat of the imam who leads prayers in the mosque and delivers sermons.
 In the early years of Islam, this seat was reserved for the Islamic prophet Muhammad and later for the caliphs who followed him, each of whom was officially the imam of the whole Muslim community.
 It eventually became standard for all Friday mosques and was used by the local imam, but it retained its significance as a symbol of authority.

 While minbars are roughly similar to church pulpits, they have a function and position more similar to that of a church lectern, being used instead by the imam for a wide range of readings and prayers.
 The minbar is located to the right of the mihrab, a niche in the far wall of the mosque that symbolizes the direction of prayer (i.e. towards Mecca).
 It is usually shaped like a small tower with a seat or kiosk-like structure at its top and a staircase leading up to it.
 The bottom of the staircase often has a doorway or portal.
 In contrast to many Christian pulpits, the steps up to the minbar are usually in a straight line on the same axis as the seat.

 In some mosques, there is an elevated platform – dikka in Arabic or müezzin mahfil in Turkish – opposite the minbar where the assistant of the imam, the muezzin, stands during prayer.
 The muezzin recites the answers to the prayers of the imam where applicable.